Moroccan detainee transferred out of Guantanamo Bay

 Most of the prisoners left at Guantanamo Bay have been held for nearly two decades without being charged or tried.

-Barack Obama whittled down the number further, but his effort to close the prison was stymied largely by Republican opposition in Congress.
+Barack Obama whittled down the number further, but his effort to close Guantanamo was stymied largely by Republican opposition in Congress.

 The federal government is still barred by law from transferring any inmates to prisons on the US mainland.